yorklim/tp/docs/UserGuide.md

 * Fields often have a prefix in front of them.
 For example, name has `n/` and date has `d/`.
 The command format will show what field a prefix is referring to in uppercase, like `n/NAME`, in case you forget!
 * Some fields are even optional, and they'll be shown with square brackets: `[a/ADDRESS]`.
 * Fields that have a trailing ellipsis behind them like `[t/TAG]...`, meaning you can use multiple of them, so you can have both `t/friend t/drives` in one command.
 * Not all commands have fields!
 For example, when clearing your client list, a simple command keyword of `clear` will do!
-There is no need to have a parameter such as `clear 1` or `clear 2`.
+There is no need to have a field such as `clear 1` or `clear 2`.

 The full list of commands and their formats can be found under the [Features](#features) section.
 Alternatively, [Command Summary](#command-summary) has all of them under one page for a quick reference.